yaal-coop/canaille/README.md

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
 - OAuth/OpenID Connect support.
 - Authentication against a LDAP directory.
-- No additional database requirerequired.
+- No additional database required.
 Everything is stored in your OpenLDAP server.
 - The code is easy to read and easy to edit in case you want to write a patch

 ## Install